 Stories about our public lands can be nonfiction or essay.
 Entries must be no more than five thousand words and must not have been previously chosen as a winner in another contest.
 Previously published work is acceptable, but please indicate this in your cover letter.
 Every submission will be read blind, so anyone can win.
 The winner will receive $250 and be published in Nowhere.
 Up to five finalists will also be published and receive a 2018 America the Beautiful National Parks and Federal Recreational Lands Pass ($80 value).

 Brush off your manuscripts or write something new and send it to the only literary travel magazine going.
+Please remove your name or other identifying details from your submissions, as we review all entries blind.
 The contest ends at 11:59 p.m.
 EST on April 1, 2018.
 We look forward to reading your story!

 Nowhere publishes literary travel writing, photo essays and, sometimes, video.
 To us, that means anything with a strong sense of place, character or time.
 Most of our submissions are from seasoned photographers, but we are also interested in stories from anthropologists, musicians, poets, film directors and anyone else who spends time traveling with a camera.